 Roald Dahl’s Boy: Tales of Childhood brings us directly to a childhood that, while embellished, wasn’t imagined.
 And yet, it is every bit as wondrous as his books.

 This is not an autobiography.
 I would never write a history of myself.
 On the other hand, throughout my young days at school and just afterwards a number of things happened to me that I have never forgotten.
 None of these things is important, but each of them made such a tremendous impression on me that I have never been able to get them out of my mind.

-Born in 1916 in Wales to Norwegian parents in 1916, Dahl remembers his father as inventive, industrial and whimsical:
+Born in 1916 in Wales to Norwegian parents, Dahl remembers his father as inventive, industrial, and whimsical:

 The world should be grateful Mrs. Dahl enrolled young Roald in English schools.
 From them comes a treasure trove of characters and narratives and, of course, villains.